Arclmpulse/group-30-vision/README.md

 Sometimes, the camera feed won't exit properly.
 Not sure why

 ## Changelog
+### Version 4.3
+Compartmentalized the code a bit more.

 ### Version 4.2
 Added a spreadsheet function to the record function for debugging.